Anterior Cruciate Ligament Repair

 There are two different grafts used when repairing the ACL.

-You will be given pain medication to help with the pain and swelling from the surgery.
+You will be given pain medication to help with the pain and swelling from surgery.
 You will also be provided with a prescription for pain medication before you are discharged.

-During recovery which can take a few months, your knee must be protected with a postoperative brace to prevent overuse or stressing of the area while the knee heals.
+During recovery, which can take a few months, your knee must be protected with a postoperative brace to prevent overuse or stressing of the area while the knee heals.

 Find out more